cym13/various-tutorials/functional_programming.rst

         return True if n % 2 == 0 else False

     filter(is_even, [1, 2, 3, 4, 5]) == [2, 4]

+**Any time you need to select only some elements from a list, filter is there for you**

 The last one is reduce that we already used once.
 Reduce takes a function and a list of arguments and combines the arguments two by two with the function to